-As stated by Nixon et al. (2018), the lack of coordination among research communities within Canada has led to the lack of clear strategic planning and action in the context of global health.
+The lack of coordination among research communities within Canada has led to the lack of clear strategic planning and action in the context of global health (see Box 3) (Nixon et al., 2018).
 The revival and improvement of the Global Health Research Initiative (GHRI), following cutbacks to the initiative by the Harper government, is a central component of this effort.
-The Canadian Institute of Health Research (CIHR) and the International Development Research Centre (IDRC) are two independent research centres whose coordinated effort may place Canada at the forefront of global health research.
-The global health strategies of countries such as Norway and Germany have included research investments as an important component, a strategy to which Canada should follow suit (Gong, 2021).
+The Canadian Institutes of Health Research (CIHR) and the International Development Research Centre (IDRC) are two organizations whose history of coordinated effort may place Canada at the forefront of global health research.
+The global health strategies of countries such as Norway and Germany have also included research investments as an important component, an approach that Canada should consider following (Gong, 2021).